stewartbryson/gradle-snowflake/src/markdown/README.md

            }
            testTask.configure {
                failFast true
-               // which SnowSQL connection to use
+               // which credentials connection to use
                systemProperty 'connection', project.snowflake.connection
            }
        }